 Immediately prior to our August 4, 1999 recapitalization (the "Recapitalization"), we were a wholly owned subsidiary of Motorola, Inc. ("Motorola").
 We held and continue to hold, through direct and indirect subsidiaries, substantially all of the assets and operations of the Semiconductor Components Group of Motorola's Semiconductor Products Sector.
 As part of the Recapitalization, an affiliate of the Texas Pacific Group ("TPG") purchased a portion of our common stock from Motorola.
 As a result, immediately subsequent to the Recapitalization, TPG's affiliate owned approximately 91%, and Motorola owned approximately 9%, of the common stock.
-As of March 5, 2002, TPG is the beneficial owner of 76.3% of our common stock, and Motorola is a 6.7% stockholder.
+As of March 5, 2002, TPG is the beneficial owner of 76.3% of our common stock, including the common stock into which the Series A Preferred Stock may be converted, and Motorola is a 6.7% stockholder.
 As a result of the Recapitalization, we agreed to pay TPG a management fee of not more than \$2 million annually.
 Four of our directors, David Bonderman, Richard Boyce, Justin Chang, and John Marren are also TPG partners.
 Another director, William Franke, is the beneficial owner of a minority equity interest in TPG Semiconductor Holdings, LLC, our majority stockholder, an equity partner with TPG in other investment entities, and a former President, CEO and Chairman of America West Holdings Corp., a company in which TPG has a controlling interest.